 Data for hourly full- and part-time jobs is only available at the national level; these national rates have been applied to the workforce at the county-level to calculate the breakdown shown in this figure.
 Because the labor status figure sums county-level data (some using 1-year estimates and some using 5-year estimates), the state percentages may differ slightly from those shown at the state level.
 Full-time represents 35 hours per week or more at one or more jobs for 48 weeks per year.

-Sources: American Community Survey, 2021; Federal Reserve Bank of St. Lewis, 2021
+Sources: American Community Survey, 2023; Federal Reserve Bank of St. Louis, 2023

 Financial Hardship Varies by Location in Tennessee

-There is significant variation in the number of households who live below the ALICE Threshold within the county.
+There is substantial variation in the number of households who live below the ALICE Threshold within the county.
 Explore the map and table below to learn more.
 The map is shaded to show the percentage of households that are below the ALICE Threshold (poverty-level and ALICE households combined).
 The darker the blue, the higher the percentage.

 ADDITIONAL GEOGRAPHIES: